DRAFT Green Party of Los Angeles County, County Council Meeting Agenda, Friday, March 7, 20254

 Sponsor/Presenters: Mike Feinstein, Shannel Pittman

-10. Decision: Set next GPLAC meeting dates *
+10. Decision: Set next GPLAC meeting dates* (ten minutes)

 Sponsors/Presenters: Feinstein, Rai